 AARP suggests an adult child ask his or her parents questions that might help start the conversation.
 Wesleyan has plenty of senior living resources to help address this.
 You would not ask all these questions in one sitting but use them as a guide for topics of conversation when the time is right.

 A few examples: Is your home still appropriate for your needs?
 Are there stairs or security issues?
 Do you need help with household chores?
 Can you cook your favorite meals?
 Hear the doorbell ring?
 Do you feel comfortable driving?
 Would it be a great relief to have transportation available right at your door?
 Are your prescriptions current and are you taking your medications correctly?
 Have you seen the doctor lately?
 Do you get lonely, especially at mealtimes?

 Absolutely.
 Your parents are invited to make themselves at home by furnishing or decorating their home as they choose.

 Yes!
 We understand that pets often are more like one of the family, so Mom and Dad are welcome to bring one.
 Dogs welcome.
 Cats welcome.

 As the name suggests, Assisted Living offers individuals assistance with the activities of daily living, dressing, bathing, dining, medication management—while still providing every opportunity for maintaining the highest possible level of independence.
 At Wesleyan Village, this is all delivered in an atmosphere of sophistication and hospitality.
-Services are tailored to match individual needs for maximum convenience and comfort.
+Our senior care resources and services are tailored to match individual needs for maximum convenience and comfort.